VexMihir/chessApp/README.md

 - Define a payload that could transfer all necessary data between the backend and the frontend effectively in real-time without being load intensive on the server.
 - Establish guidelines for the emitting and receiving socket events using aliases.
 - Compartmentalize socket events based on chess events into various socket handlers.

+### Sideboard information
+Our app has the functionalities to show the two distinct sideboard information.
+It provides both players and spectators access to the information relevant to them.
+In order to achieve this,
+- Think about what information matters to players and spectators.
+- Provide a piece of specific information to both players and spectators
+     - only players can see - Pawn Promotion Choice.
+This allows players can change and pick a Pawn promotion choice during the game,
+     - only spectators can see - Orientation.
+This allows spectators can change and pick a new color for the orientation of the chessboard
 ## 🔮 Future of Castle & Conquer
 - Add a login system that allows users to save their games in our chess database.
 This also allows for a username-based invite system and a friend system.
 A barebones login system was in the works by Jason Lai but was scrapped due to logistical reasons.
 - Extend our existing Stockfish AI framework (being used for game analysis) to enable players to play against an AI-controlled bot with varying difficulties.